mpleung/ANI/README.md

-This repository contains replication files for "Causal Inference Under Approximate Neighborhood Interference".
+This repository contains replication files for "Causal Inference Under Approximate Neighborhood Interference."
 The files were coded for Python 3 and require the following dependencies: numpy, scipy, networkx, and pandas.

 Contents:
 * AS\_bias.py: simulate the bias of our and Aronow and Samii's variance estimators.